Iraq special forces advance in Tikrit, U.S. coalition joins fight

 "We were able to conclude the battle ourselves, but the U.S. came in order to usurp this major victory,” Asaib Ahl al-Haq spokesman Naim al-Uboudi said.

-Jaafar al-Husseini, a military spokesman for Kataib Hizbollah, criticised Prime Minister Abadi for inviting the coalition to take part and threatened to withdraw from the battlefield.
+Jaafar al-Husseini, a military spokesman for Kataib Hizbollah, criticized Prime Minister Abadi for inviting the coalition to take part and threatened to withdraw from the battlefield.

 “It is not possible for Kataib Hizbollah or any of the resistance factions to be in the same trench as the Americans."

-Speaking at an air base where Iraqi planes were taking off to fly sorties over Tikrit, Iraq's Defence Minister Khaled al-Obeidi played down the role of Iranian advisers in the battle.
+Speaking at an air base where Iraqi planes were taking off to fly sorties over Tikrit, Iraq's Defense Minister Khaled al-Obeidi played down the role of Iranian advisers in the battle.

 “The Iranian advisers have nothing to do with the work of the air force," Obeidi said.
 "The Iranians are working with the brothers in the Hashid Shaabi as advisers, and I think their presence is always in the rear positions.”